 Be careful when applying fertilizer, and always read and follow the directions on the label.

-Pruning isn’t high on the list of priorities when it comes to Swiss cheese plant care.
+Pruning isn’t high on the list of priorities when it comes to Monstera plant care.
 However, it would be best if you remove any damaged leaves, and this includes discolored leaves.

 You can control an adansonii’s shape and growth by removing a couple of branches at the beginning of the growing season.